Splitting and connecting singlets in atomic quantum circuits

 \section{Acknowledgements}

 We would like to thank Alex Baumgärtner and Peter Zoller for comments on a previous version of the manuscript.
 We thank Alexander Frank for assistance with electronics equipment.
-We acknowledge funding by the Swiss National Science Foundation (Grant No.~200020\_212168, Advanced grant TMAG-2\_209376, as well as Holograph UeM019-5.1), as well as Quantera dynamite PCI2022 132919.
+We acknowledge funding by the Swiss National Science Foundation (Grant No.~200020\_212168, Advanced grant TMAG-2\_209376, 20QT-1\_205584, as well as Holograph UeM019-5.1).

 \thefigure{A\arabic{figure}} \thetable{A\arabic{table}}